Switzerland’s Jungfrau Region: Best of the Alps

 Rick: Ah, that cuts different.
 So this is stronger?

-And you can buy it by the wheel, wedge, or wafer-thin slice to take on a hike.
+And you can buy it by the wheel, wedge, or wafer-thin slice to take with you on a hike.

 Rick: Danke schön.
 Wiedersehen!

 They say the character of the Alp cheese is shaped by the herbs and flowers the cows munch.
 Some locals claim they can tell in which valley the cows grazed just by the taste.
-I can't... but it's good.
-It's great!
+I can't…but the taste is great.
+Mmm that's very good.